Former tennis no. 1 Kafelnikov slams Sharapova's 'Sugarpova' candy

-Compatriot & former World No 1 Yevgeny Kafelnikov joins list of critics who slam World No 2 Sharapova for promoting unhealthy eating option
+Compatriot & former World No 1 Yevgeny Kafelnikov joins list of critics who take a dig at World No 2 Maria Sharapova for promoting an unhealthy eating option

 Former World No 1 tennis ace Yevgeny Kafelnikov has joined the bandwagon of Maria ‘Sugarpova’-bashers.
 The retired Russian player yesterday took a dig at his compatriot for promoting sugar candy.